-When putting the budget together for your application, you should make sure you can provide proper and fair payments to creative and cultural practitioners.
-Applications that include touring should make sure that, as well as adequate fees, payments for accommodation, food and so on, are in line with the relevant trade union agreements.
+When putting the budget together for your application, you should make sure you can provide proper and fair payments to artists and practitioners.
+Applications that include touring should make sure that, as well as adequate fees, payments for accommodation, food and so on are in line with the relevant trade union agreements.

-We are not able to offer specific guidelines on rates of pay for creative and cultural practitioners from parts of the sector that don't have a lead union body.
+We are not able to offer specific guidelines on rates of pay for artists or creatives from parts of the sector that don't have a lead union body.
 We would encourage you to find out and put in place best practice guidelines and industry standards from the relevant bodies.
 See our Fair pay information sheet for a list: artscouncil.org.uk/NLPGinfosheets.